loop777/voron_katapult_octopus_sb2040/README.md

 >
 > Note the address of the usb device => 0483:df11

-We will now procede to flash the bootloader of the board to canboot
+We will now procede to flash the bootloader of the board to katapult

 ```
-sudo dfu-util -a 0 -D ~/firmware/octopus_1.1_canboot.bin --dfuse-address 0x08000000:force:mass-erase:leave -d 0483:df11
+sudo dfu-util -a 0 -D ~/firmware/octopus_1.1_katapult.bin --dfuse-address 0x08000000:force:mass-erase:leave -d 0483:df11
 ```

-The board should now be flash with a canboot bootloader.
+The board should now be flash with a katapult bootloader.

 **/!\\/!\\/!\\  You can now remove the purple jumper. /!\\/!\\/!\\**

-#### CanBoot for sb2040
+#### Katapult for sb2040

 Set your sb2040 board to DFU.
 To do that, remove any power to the board, press the boot button while connecting the board to USB.
 The board should now be in DFU.